JDRitenour/udacity-capstone-starbucks/README.md

 The last step, before the model can be created, is to create a column that indicates if the promo was successful called promo_worked.
 For the purpose of this analysis, a promo is considered to have “worked” if an offer is viewed, completed, and the offer had a difficulty (how much needed to be spent to receive the reward) that was greater than the members average transaction amount.

+I divided my data into two datasets.
+A training set and a testing set.
+This allowed me to train my models on 80% of the data and reserve 20% of the test to test the models predictions.

 For the model, I decided to run a basic decision tree classifier from the scikit-learn.
-Although I did try running the model with cross validation, it did not change the results.
-Therefore, I removed the cross-validation from the model to improve processing time.
+I used utilzied cross validation and tuning parameters to determine the optimal max depth of the decision tree.
 After fitting my model, I used a test subset of my data to gauge the models performance.
 The model performed with an accuracy score of 1 (i.e. 100%) when its predictions were compared to the test data.

 ### Results
+The basic decision tree model perfomred with an accuracy score of 1.
+However, accuracy is not the best metric to evaluate this model.
+This is because the test dataset contain more instance where the promo did not work versus did work (18224 vs. 2315).
+Due to this disparity, F1 score is a better metric than accurary since F1 score uses precision and recall to accomodate for unbalanced options.
+The F1 score for this model was also 1.
+This means that we are able to accurately predict when a promo would get a reward member to spend more than their average transaction.

-An accuracy score metric of 1 suggests that the model is overfitted and therefore not reliable.
-However, I was still able to glean some insight by taking a deeper dive into the records where it was determined that the promo was successful in getting the member to spend more than they do on average.
+The decision tree model I was still able to glean some insight by taking a deeper dive into the records where it was determined that the promo was successful in getting the member to spend more than they do on average.

 For example, the average transaction amount for reward members was $16.02, and the dataset contains numerous outliers above the third quartile range with the max avg transaction over $400 (see figure 10).